-1. Show Function Arguments While Typing a Function
+1. Show the Function Arguments While entering a Function

-2. Show Function Arguments Using Keyboard Shortcut Ctrl+A
+2. Show the Function Arguments Using the Keyboard Shortcut Ctrl+A

 1. Functions with a Single Argument

-Arguments are mostly referred to individual cells but it also includes cell ranges.
-Below is an example of a function with a single argument.
+Below is an example of a function with a single argument:

-- Here we used the UPPER function which takes text-string as an argument.
+- The UPPER function takes a text-string as argument.

-- It accepts a single argument as input and converts the lowercase letter into the uppercase letter.
+- It accepts a single argument as input and converts a lowercase letter into an uppercase letter.

 =UPPER(B2)